 James T. Terrell

-Jim is the founding partner of Terrell • Hogan.
-Born in Jacksonville, Florida, he received both his B.A. and J.D. from Stetson University.
-Jim also served as a captain in the U.S. Army from 1968 to 1970.
+Jim is the founding partner of Terrell Hogan Law.
+Born and raised in Jacksonville, Florida, he earned both his B.A. and J.D. from Stetson University.
+Before beginning his legal career, Jim served as a captain in the U.S. Army from 1968 to 1970, embodying the discipline and commitment that would later define his approach to law.

-It was someone else’s mistake; however, that demonstrated to Jim the very serious implications of performing unprepared.
-He was working as a defense attorney, representing a taxicab company in a case where the driver rear-ended another vehicle, injuring its passenger.
-Although the driver of the taxi was at fault, because the passenger’s attorney was ill-prepared to try the case, the jury sided with the defense.
-The injured passenger received no damages to cover her injuries, and Jim knew that justice had not been served.
-It was then he realized his true calling — to protect the rights and interests of the victim.
+Early in his career, while working as a defense attorney, Jim experienced a pivotal moment that shaped his life’s mission.
+He represented a taxicab company in a case where the driver rear-ended another vehicle, causing significant injuries to a passenger.
+Despite the cab driver being at fault, the passenger’s attorney was unprepared, and the jury sided with the defense.
+Watching the injured passenger walk away with no compensation, Jim knew justice had not been served.
+That moment shifted his path: he realized his true calling was to protect the rights of the injured and ensure no one would face injustice due to a lack of preparation.

 • Stetson University (B.A., 1964)